 Prior to visiting

 - If you are displaying symptoms of Covid 19 or have tested positive please do not visit the Hospice until your period of self-isolation is complete

 - Please call the Hospice on 01355 202020 to make arrangements in advance.
 Ask to speak to nurse in charge

 Visitors to all patients

-- All patients will be allowed 1-2 named visitors during their stay at the Hospice based on an individual risk assessment
+- All patients will be allowed 1-2 nominated visitors from the same household during their stay at the Hospice based on an individual risk assessment

-- All visitors will be asked to wear personal protective equipment e.g. face masks, aprons and gloves
+- All visitors will wear personal protective equipment e.g. face masks, aprons and gloves

-- All visitors must practice social distancing from staff and other visitors.
+- All visitors must practice physical distancing from staff and other visitors.

 Patients with confirmed or suspected COVID 19

 - All of the above guidelines are likely to apply